jsohndata/bootstrap5-tooltip-css/README.md

-# bootstrap5-tooltip-css
+# bootstrap5-tooltip-custom-css
-Bootstrap 5: Customizing Tooltip
+Bootstrap 5: Customizing Tooltip with CSS

 Want to customize Bootstrap 5 tooltip?
 Here are the CSS that helped me.